ConsBiol-unibern/SDMtune/README.md

 ```

 If everything is correctly configured for `dismo`, the following command
-will return the used MaxEnt version (make sure that the version is \>=
+will return the used MaxEnt version (make sure that the version is &gt;=
 3.4.1):

 ``` r